Emotional Intelligence and the Servant’s Heart

 Often, we need encouragement and increased motivation to begin again.
 I want you to mindfully consider yourself and how you want to help others.
 Consider your successes and missteps in your past attempts to help others.
 You have the self-awareness and self-regulation for emotionally intelligent choices.

 Consider all you want to do and how much more you can accomplish with better choices.
 Know that your attempts will accomplish your goals and truly help others.
-Exhibit emotional intelligence as you plan to help overs and live out that same enhanced emotional intelligence accomplishing those plans.
+Exhibit emotional intelligence (see also ‘Thinking Your Way To Success With Emotional Intelligence‘) as you plan to help overs and live out that same enhanced emotional intelligence accomplishing those plans.

 Find motivation in the Tips to increase Trust in Yourself below and confidently begin again and again and you work your plan.
 Process feedback as you go and refine your plans.
 Find milestones along your journey for reflection and note how important being emotionally intelligent has become in your life.

 Tips to Increase Trust in Yourself

 You may have a difficult time trusting yourself.
 Don’t despair.
 You are not alone.
 It is something that many people experience and finds difficult to overcome.
 When you lose trust in others, you start to lose trust in yourself.

 To help you overcome this problem, you need to focus on key aspects of trust.
 The first is to have faith in your accomplishments.
 If you pass off your accomplishments as not being that important, when you need to rely on them, they won’t be there for you.
 That is sure to interrupt the process of trusting yourself.

 You also need to trust your instincts.
 You won’t always be right, but you will be more often than not.
 An instinct is something you feel strongly about and does not come only from experiences.
 They come from something internal that no one can truly explain.
 It’s part of that inner voice that is telling you what to do.
 You need only listen.
 How many times have you said to yourself that you should have listened to your instincts?